gowthamrao/rameritrade/README.md

 <!-- badges: end -->

-R package for using the TD Ameritrade API.
-A TD Ameritrade brokerage account and a TD Ameritrade Developer app are required for authentication (see below).
-The TD API allows for trading of equities and options, pulling historical stock prices and current stock quotes, downloading option chains, pulling account balances and positions, and accessing historical transactions.
+Use R to interface with the TD Ameritrade API.
+Functions facilitate authentication, trading, price requests, account information, etc. A user will need a TD Brokerage account and TD Ameritrade developer app.
+Please note, the fate of the TD Ameritrade API is in question after the Charles Schwab acquisition, but there is optimism the API will remain.

 ## Introduction

 TD Ameritrade is one of many trading platforms that offer a trade API.
-Others include Alpaca, Robinhood, InteractiveBrokers, and eTrade.
+Others include Alpaca, RobinHood, InteractiveBrokers, and eTrade.
 Alpaca and Robinhood offer great capabilities, and there are existing R packages for both.
 Unfortunately, they do not offer the full capabilities of a major brokerage firm such as IRAs, multiple accounts,